patrik-kuehl/gleamyshell/README.md

 request.
 GleamyShell aims to implement features that can provide a similar, or ideally the same behavior on all supported targets.
 Yours might be one of them.

+The main workhorse of GleamyShell is its `execute` function.
+The remaining functions are quality-of-life features so users of this library don't need to reach for further dependencies that often.

 ## Usage

 ### Getting the current username